-Both the SHARP certificate and the SHARP master program will equip participants with the skills to conduct clinical and epidemiological research in NCDs, the leading cause of mortality in the world.
-NCDs include diabetes, hypertension, asthma, osteoporosis, cardiovascular diseases and cancers.
+Both the SHARP diploma and the SHARP master program equip participants with the skills to conduct clinical and epidemiological research in Non-Communicable Diseases, the leading cause of mortality in the world.

-In addition to seeding the SHARP program, the four-year grant will cover all expenses for “Train-The -Trainer” activities.
-These include courses/workshops to be attended, by a group of AUB faculty members, at Harvard University.
-The grant will also fully cover tuition fees and related costs for a select group of 58 post-graduate trainees or faculty members from FM, FHS, FAFS or HSON, to complete the SHARP summer certificate, in addition to six trainees from FM to complete the SHARP master’s degree.
 SHARP provides graduates with the required foundation to pursue a career in clinical and translational research, a successful model available in several top-tier academic institutions in the US, and among the first in the region.
-It will help create and sustain a cadre of highly trained researchers who will conduct patient-oriented and population-oriented studies on Non-Communicable Diseases.
-It will also equip trainees with management and leadership skills needed to become “change agents” and lead research groups, academic departments, or other health care settings.
-Management and leadership courses will be offered in collaboration with faculty at the Olayan School of Business.
-Faculty members serving as mentors and/or teachers in SHARP include Drs.
-Elie Akl, Thalia Arawi, Mona Nabulsi, and Hani Tamim from FM, Monique Chaaya and Lilian Ghandour from FHS, and Souha Fares from HSON.
+It helps create and sustain a cadre of highly trained researchers who will conduct patient-oriented and population-oriented studies on Non-Communicable Diseases.
+It also equips trainees with management and leadership skills needed to become “change agents” and lead research groups, academic departments, or other health care settings.

 Since its launch, SHARP has filled a major gap and spans short-, intermediate-, and long-term research training in the region.